 All worker nodes for a cluster are provisioned in the same datacenter region.

-Network throughput is capped at 2 Gbps per worker node.
+Network throughput is capped at 10 Gbps for CPU-Optimized worker nodes with Premium CPUs.
+For all other node types, the network throughput is capped at 2 Gbps per worker node.

 For general information on the upper limits of Kubernetes cluster sizes and how large cluster sizes affect scaling behavior, see the official Kubernetes documentation on building large clusters and scalability validation of the release